 …start rolling the pastry inwards, tucking it in neatly as you go and then work your way around the edge.

 I have no idea why, but aside from eating the Tarte…this is my favourite part.
 I just find it really satisfying!

 Prick the pastry all over with a fork…

-…and then place in the oven and bake it for 40 minutes or until the pastry is a deep golden brown colour all over.
+…and then place it in the oven to cook for 40 minutes or until the pastry is a deep golden brown colour all over.

 Now, turn your grill/broiler onto a medium heat.

 Tarte Tatin is served upside down…I mean the right side up…I mean…I don’t know…it needs to be flipped!
 It’s also served whilst still hot or warm.

 Another warning – A piping hot panhandle and just as hot caramel inside the pan!…I’m feeling nervous writing about it!